LANSING, Mich. – Gov. Gretchen Whitmer reopened bars, restaurants and retail in 32 counties in Northern Michigan.

 - Whitmer creates panel to determine if, when students can return to school in fall

-Michiganders have also taken to the Capitol Building for three major protests in the past month, most recently on Thursday.
+Michiganders have also taken to the Capitol Building for three major protests, most recently in mid-May.

 Despite the lawsuits and protests, Whitmer has continued to take a cautious approach to reopening Michigan.
-While the Big Three automakers reopened Monday and other services, such as landscaping and construction, have been methodically resumed, Whitmer said her priority is safety.
+While the Big Three automakers reopened in May and other services, such as landscaping and construction, have been methodically resumed, Whitmer said her priority is safety.

 “I know many people in our state are feeling frustrated,” Whitmer said.
 “Some are scared.
 Some are angry.
 That’s understandable, but now is not a time for division for hatred, certainly not a time for violence.
 Now is a time for us to pull together.
 Now is a time for unity.”

-Whitmer announced last week that gatherings of up to 10 people could possibly be allowed by May 28, when the current stay-at-home order expires.
+Whitmer announced gatherings of up to 10 people would be allowed in late May.

 - ‘Contact tracers’ considered key to coronavirus battle, but what are they?